In the name of Allāh, may the peace and blessings of Allāh be upon His final messenger, Muhammad (sall Allāhu ʿalayhi wa sallam).

 Indeed some Muslims who have grown far away from Allāh are often brought back to Allāh during the month of Ramadān in the form of attending the masjids during tarāwīh.

 It is easy to become sad at the fact that this will likely not occur on the same scale this year.
-However, we must remember that this could never decrease the Power and Glory of Allāh in the slightest, and that the Muslim should not become depressed at the fact that we cannot perform this congregational prayer.
+However, we must remember that this could never decrease the Power and Glory of Allāh in the slightest, and that the Muslim should not become depressed at the fact that we cannot perform this congregational prayer as we used to before the pandemic.
 If you sincerely had a habit of performing a particular good deed and were prevented from doing it by something outside of your control (such as this pandemic), then—inshā’Allāh—Allāh will still reward you as though you did it.
 This is the generosity of your Lord.

 Do we have to read the whole Qur’ān during tarāwīh prayers?